-- Medical and dental: Plans are waived for the remainder of the plan year.
-You are not allowed to enroll until the following annual Open Enrollment period, with benefits beginning July 1. - Basic life insurance: Your basic life insurance will be waived and will remain permanently waived. - Optional life insurance: This benefit will be waived and will remain permanently waived.
+- Medical and dental: Plans are permanently waived. - Basic life insurance: Your basic life insurance will be waived and will remain permanently waived. - Optional life insurance: This benefit will be waived and will remain permanently waived.

 THE TRANSITION

 The big day is here.
 What happens now?